IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 - inventory

-- name: CREATE FRAGMENTS DIRECTORY
+- name: HANDLE LOCAL DIRECTORY PREP ERROR

 ansible.builtin.template:

-src: templates/lab.yaml.j2
+src: templates/lab_unified.yaml.j2

 dest: "{{ lab_config_path }}"